StefanoCamp/DVCLabAssignment/README.md

  `cd DVCLabAssignment`

 ### Step 5:
-   -Create a Python virtual environment
+   -Create a Python virtual environment (This work was done in windows with python 3.8)

  `python -m venv virtualenv`